 |Srivilliputtur Palkova||Food Stuff||Tamil Nadu|

-The topic of GI tags is important for both UPSC Prelims & Mains examination.
+The topic of GI tags is important for both UPSC Prelims and Mains examination.
 For more information on UPSC 2020 exam, please check the linked page.

 Aspirants of UPSC exam must be well versed with the topic.
-The complete list of products covered under Geographical Indications in India is given in the PDF below:
+The complete list of products covered under Geographical Indications in India and list of GI Tags 2019-20 are given in the PDF below:

 List of products with Geographical Indications [GI Tags]- Download PDF Here